cree-py/pynite/README.md

 #### Documentation
 Documentation is coming soon!
 If you would like to contribute, let us know by joining our [discord server](https://discord.gg/RzsYQ9f).
 #### Misc
 This is an async python wrapper for the fortnite API.
-If you would like to help, jsut let us know [here](https://discord.gg/RzsYQ9f)!
+If you would like to help, just let us know [here](https://discord.gg/RzsYQ9f)!